-efficient allocations under positive externalities, while column (4) reveals that the SPA treatment reduces efficiency under negative externalities.
+Table 8 shows the Probit regression results in which the dependant variable is the indicator variable for efficient allocations.
+The explanatory variable "ineff eqm" is the variable indicating the rounds having inefficient equilibria along with efficient equilibria (i.e., Rounds 6 and 8 in the case of positive externalities and Rounds 7, 10, and 15 in the case of negative externalities).
+Column (1) shows that the two auction formats yield similar proportions of efficient allocations under positive externalities, while column (4) reveals that the SPA treatment reduces efficiency under negative externalities.
 Hence, our results are consistent with the prediction about the allocation in Prediction 1 only in the case of positive externalities.
-Our results suggest that overbidding by Blue-Low bidders under negative externalities leads to their winning more frequently in second-price auctions than in first-price auctions.
-This is consistent with our previous observation that overbidding has a stronger effect on revenue in second-price auctions than in first-price auctions under negative externalities.
-We also find no statistical evidence that the existence of inefficient equilibria and the externality level affect efficiency, contrary to Prediction 3.
+Our results suggest that overbidding by Blue-Low bidders under negative externalities leads to their winning more frequently in the SPA than in the FPA.
+This is consistent with our previous observation that overbidding has a stronger effect on revenue in the SPA than in the FPA under negative externalities.
+We also find no statistical evidence that the existence of inefficient equilibria and the level of externalities affect efficiency, contrary to Prediction 3.